-The founder of Botanical Bones, a superfood dog treat brand based in Asheville, North Carolina, uses recipes with human-grade ingredients that promote immunity, calm, and overall wellbeing for dogs, no matter their needs.
-We spoke about sourcing quality ingredients, keeping up with a fast-growing brand, and the importance of community in all of it.
+She came up with Botanical Bones, a superfood dog treat brand based in Asheville, North Carolina.
+Botanical Bones’s recipes use human-grade ingredients that promote immunity, calm, and overall wellbeing for dogs, no matter their needs.
+We spoke to Meyer about sourcing quality ingredients, keeping up with a fast-growing brand, and the importance of community in all of it.

 How did you first start Botanical Bones?

 At the height of the pandemic, our family adopted our rescue puppy, Carnaby, and he was really anxious.
 We don’t know exactly what happened to him, but we think that there was a lot of trauma in the first couple months of his life.
 He was so nervous around people and other dogs, we could barely take him for a walk down the street.

 I’m a big believer in food as medicine.
 I’ve struggled with anxiety and insomnia throughout my life, and superfoods and adaptogens (plants that have been found to help manage stress and maintain balance) supported me through those things.
 I had all of these powders and ingredients at home, and I thought maybe I could bake something for Carnaby to help with his anxiety, too.

 I started playing around with recipes and came up with a cookie that our picky pup loved.
 This was when we were all stuck at home, and I was making more treats than Carnaby could eat, so I started giving them out to neighbors and friends.
 When I saw that other dogs loved them too, I thought I might be on to something.